nadirhamid/apache-whitelist-modwl-c/README.md

 Setting up a whitelist and blacklist
 ------------------------

-To keep a reference of "good" useragents and bad ones there are whitelists
+To keep a reference of "good" and "bad" useragents -- useful for performace.

 	<Directory "/">
 		WLEnabled On